Options at 16 and beyond

 Colleges are often larger and more informal than sixth forms, and they offer a wider variety of courses, but they will expect you to be able to manage your own work and time effectively.

 You need to find a school or college that offers the courses or subjects you are interested in studying, or the best route to the level of qualifications you want.
-If you have special educational needs, you'll also want to think about whether your chosen provider is suitable for your situation.
+If you have specialist educational needs or other support needs, you will need to talk to your chosen provide to ensure they can support your needs.

 If you have a career sector or path in mind and want to start earning money as you learn, an apprenticeship could be for you.
 You'll do real jobs for real employers; training on the job, working towards an industry-standard qualification.